Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 2: In Search of Nonzero Alpha Assets

-Section \ref{sec_HS} introduces the nonzero alpha hypothesis and the test.
-Section \ref{ssecScreening} describes a screening approach used in \citet{fan2015power} to detect individual violations.
-Section \ref{ssecSim} presents simulation results comparing the finite sample performance of the controlling procedures in the context of the nonzero alpha test.
-Again, instead of simulating the test statistics directly, we generate returns from a factor model and compute the test statistics for a cross-section of financial assets.
+Section \ref{sec_HS} provides an overview of the nonzero alpha hypothesis and introduces the corresponding test.
+Section S3.2 of the Online Supplement presents simulation results that compare the performance of the controlling procedures in the context of the nonzero alpha test.
 In Section \ref{sec_KF}, we examine Fama-French portfolios formed on bivariate sorts and search for portfolios with a nonzero alpha.